- Education and training

-10. My Certificate of Competency/Medical certificate is due to be renewed.
+11. My Certificate of Competency (CoC) is due to be renewed.
 What do I do?

 The MCA has implemented temporary measures to ensure that seafarers certificates continue to remain valid for sea service.

-Any seafarer who has completed all the requirements for a UK CoC can email their application to the MCA in order to be issued with a temporary CoC valid for six months.
+Any seafarer who has completed all the requirements for a UK CoC can email their application to the MCA, or download this form, in order to be issued with a temporary CoC valid for six months.

 Any seafarer who has been unable to complete any aspect of STCW safety training due to disruption caused by Covid-19 can apply to the MCA for an exemption.
 The process to be followed will depend on individual circumstances.

-11. Am I eligible to travel to my vessel for on-signing during the lockdown?
+13. Am I permitted to travel to my vessel for on-signing during the lockdown?

 As recognised key workers, UK based seafarers are eligible to travel to and from a vessel.
 However, you should ensure that you carry at all times your professional documentation, ie seafarers' identity document, Certificate of Competency, discharge book or discharge papers.

-Nautilus is aware that some companies are providing letters to their employees identifying that the bearer is a seafarer required to join a vessel.
-In exceptional circumstances Nautilus can also assist by providing a member with a letter confirming their status as a key worker.
+Nautilus is aware that some companies are providing letters to their employees identifying that the bearer is a seafarer required to join a vessel however since the easing of restrictions in the UK there should be no need to provide evidence of your reason for travel.

-The UK job retention scheme that provides support to workers temporarily laid off (furloughed workers) applies to UK business and employees on PAYE. (click here for the government's advice) but is expected to expire in October 2020.
+The UK job retention scheme that provides support to workers temporarily laid off (furloughed workers) applies to UK business and employees on PAYE, (click here for the government's advice) but is expected to expire in October 2020.

-Many of our UK resident members work on offshore contracts and there remain differences of opinion about whether the furloughed workers scheme applies in those circumstances.
+Many of our UK resident members work on offshore contracts and may not be eligible for the scheme.

 Also, many of our members work on voyage contracts with non-UK based employers who do not operate PAYE.
 We are actively seeking clarification that the scheme for self-employed workers and freelancers will assist those members without a UK employer operating PAYE.